crs0706git/ISOCC2021/README.md

 # 0. Preprocessings
 Codes:
+- 0_make_esc10.py
+- 0_rename_files.py
 - 0_2mix_audio.py
 - 0_mfcc_converter.py

+## 0_make_esc10.py
+Before ESC50, ESC10 was made first.
+ESC10 consists of 10 classes and 40 audio files for each class.
+Each audio file is recorded at a 44.1kHz sample rate. <br/>
+Inside ESC50 folder, downloaded via the GitHub link provided, there is an audio folder and CSV file.
+The audio files inside the audio folder are named in specific digits and characters, indicating class, class number, a record taken number, etc. <br/>
+The CSV file (esc50.csv) has information like the corresponding class (category) for each audio file.
+Also, the CSV file contains information on whether the file was in ESC10 or not.
+With the CSV file, the following code makes the ESC10 dataset by checking if each file and class was in ESC10.

+## 0_rename_files.py
+With ESC10 made with 0_make_esc10.py, the new directory is made.
+The subdirectories named in class types are made in the same way, but the audio files in the subdirectories are renamed with class names and the specific number.
+Ex: 1st chainsaw audio file -> chainsaw0.wav

 ## 0_2mix_audio.py
 As explained above, the training tactic for this research was simultaneously training the model with single-label and multi-label audio set.
 For this purpose, the multi-label audio set (2-class mixture) was made with mixing each audio in the single-source audio dataset (ESC10).<br/>